 The Student Senate of Cerro Coso represents the collective student body.
 The Student Senate aims to collect and share the student voice in an effort to improve the student experience.
 Students from any Cerro Coso campus may become a senator.

 - Recruiting new members and participating in outreach efforts for the college

 - Serving on college committees as a student representative

 - Collaborate with and support clubs

-- Attend SGCC General Session on the first Tuesday of each month, 12:30-1:30, in LRC 709, at the Ridgecrest Campus and via Zoom.
+- Attend SGCC Coyote Town Hall (previously General Session) on the first Tuesday of each month, 12:30-1:30, in the Lecture Center at the Ridgecrest Campus and via Zoom.
 All Students are invited to attend!
 Register to attend via Zoom.

 - Join the Student Senate

-- The Senate is the representative body of the students of Cerro Coso.
-Senators collect student interest and concern and represent students to influence change at the college/li>
+The Senate is the representative body of the students of Cerro Coso.
+Senators collect student interest and concern and represent students to influence change at the college

 - Assists student life with facilitating activities

 - Meets the 2nd and 4th Tuesday of each month at 12:35pm in LRC 722 - Those interested should join the Student Senate of Cerro Coso